mkieblesz/python-code-test/README.md

     to assign starship to listing.
 Better to use model, or even better provide starship id.
 Additionally it would be good to provide listing name/headline.

+* Acvtivating/Deactivation

+    Separate path for activation/deactivation of listings was created, in case there will be different permissions for that and normal update.

 * Development environmet modification

     Since many tasks have to be done periodically by all developers additional